Eschatologue/CM_wiki/docs/class/magus/index.md

     **(A)** Studded Leather Armour, Scimitar, Light Crossbow, 20 Bolts, Bolt Case, Arcane Focus, Dungeoneer's Pack, and 70 SP; or
     **(B)** 1.000 SP

-> Written by Laserllama, Adapted to 2024 PHB by Eschatologue

 ## Becoming a Magus...

 ### As a Level 1 Magus